-The District's cash and investments, including the recurring fair value measurement of investments, are as follows at June 30, 2022:
+The District's cash and investments, including the recurring fair value measurement of investments, are as follows at June 30, 2023:

 Carrying Amount

-Total Investments State of Nevada LGIP \$ 961,390
+Total Investments State of Nevada LGIP \$ 1,394,024

-Total cash 827,082
+Total cash 615,630

-Total cash and investments \$ 1,788,472
+Total cash and investments \$ 2,009,654

-The District is a voluntary participant in the State of Nevada LGIP, which has regulatory oversight from the Board of Finance of the State of Nevada.
-The District's investment in the LGIP is equal to its original investments plus monthly allocation of interest income, and realized and unrealized gains and losses, which is the same as the value of the pool shares.
-The District's investment in the LGIP is reported at fair value.
-Fair value is determined on a daily basis.
+By provisions of state statutes, the District is authorized to deposit all money in banks or savings and loan associations located in the State of Nevada and must be subject to withdrawal on demand at any time.
+Further, the District is a voluntary participant in the State of Nevada LGIP, which has regulatory oversight from the Board of Finance of the State of Nevada.
 NRS 355.170 sets forth acceptable investments for Nevada local governments.
 The District has not adopted a formal investment policy that would further limit its investment choices nor further limit its exposure to certain risks as set forth below.